The perfect roof tent for your vehicle

 Type of roof tent

-Resistant hard shell: This protects you from any weather and makes you feel particularly safe.
+✅ Durable hard shell: This protects you from all weather conditions and makes you feel particularly safe.

-Time-saving: The horntools hard shell roof tent can be set up in under three minutes.
-You can save extra time by stowing your bedding in the roof tent when it is folded down.
+✅ Time-saving: The horntools hard-shell roof tent sets up in under three minutes.
+You save even more time by stowing your bedding in the roof tent while it's still folded up.

-Convenient size: The roof tent usually does not exceed the side mirrors of your vehicle, so you can easily spend the night almost anywhere.
+✅ Contemplative size: The roof tent usually does not exceed the side mirrors of your vehicle, so you can easily spend the night almost anywhere in permitted locations.

-✅ Less expensive: You need a little more time to set it up.
+✅ Cheaper price: But you need a little more time to set it up.

-✅ Low weight: Ideal for vehicles with a low roof load.
+✅ Low weight: Ideal for vehicles with lower roof loads.

 ✅ Very spacious: If you are traveling with child(ren), a folding tent offers you enough space.

-✅ Overlapping surface provides a shaded area: you usually don't need an additional awning.
+✅ Overlapping area provides a shady spot: So you usually don't need an additional awning.

-The pop-up tent is mounted on an aluminum plate, is set up by folding out the plate and is protected by a rubber cover when closed.
-When closed, it is around 10 cm higher than the hard shell roof tent.
+The folding tent is mounted on an aluminum plate, is set up by unfolding the plate, and is protected by a rubber cover when closed.
+When closed, it is approximately 10 cm higher than the hard-shell roof tent.

-In summary, there is no such thing as THE roof tent variant that has more advantages than the other.
-It is important to look at your own needs and to match these with the pros and cons of the respective roof tent variant.
-Here is another comparison between folding tents and hard shell tents to help you make your decision:
+There's no single roof tent option that offers more advantages than another.
+It's important to consider your own needs and compare them with the pros and cons of each roof tent option.
+Here's another comparison between a folding tent and a hard-shell tent that can help you make your decision:

 How much does a roof tent cost?